Drakes Head, Point Reyes: Estero Trailhead, San Francisco: Marin Headlands - Mt Tamalpais - Point Reyes, California

 |Elevation Change:||-5' net elevation loss (+837' total roundtrip elevation gain)|

-Drakes Estero encompasses approximately 2000 acres: seagrass beds and tidal mud flats are primary sub-habitats in the estuary-proper, with salt marshes and intertidal zones on the periphery.
+Drakes Estero covers approximately 2000 acres: seagrass beds and tidal mud flats are primary sub-habitats in the estuary-proper, with salt marshes and intertidal zones on the periphery.

-Today the estuary, bay and most prominent terrestrial feature above it - Drakes Head - bear his name.
+Today the estuary, bay and most prominent bluff above it - Drakes Head - bear his name.

-Drakes Head caps a vertical bluff with commanding views of the estero, Pacific Ocean, Limantour Spit, Estero de Limantour, Drakes Beach and distant Chimney Rock.
-Though the southernmost tip of Drakes Head is perilously steep, confident hikers may find safe routes down its flanks to the Estero de Limantour (east), or a narrow inlet (west):
+Drakes Head caps a tall bluff with commanding views of the estero, Pacific Ocean, Limantour Spit, Estero de Limantour, Drakes Beach and Chimney Rock.
+Though the southernmost tip of Drakes Head is perilously steep, hikers may find safe scrambling routes down Estero de Limantour (east), or a narrow inlet (west):

-The Estero Trail begins on double track, bouncing through open rolling hills to a tranquil coastal glade (.65 miles : 117'), its sparse understory well-suited for observing wildlife such as deer, fox, coyote and nesting raptors.
+The Estero Trail begins on double track through open rolling hills to a thin band of pine (.65 miles : 117').
 The trail emerges on the water's edge and crosses Home Bay over a narrow isthmus to the west of Drakes Headland (1.2 miles : 14').

 The crossing is a particularly good place to observe scores of sea and marshland bird species that inhabit these overlapping ecosystems.
 Look for seals lounging on sprawling mudflats at low tide.